How to Develop Your Decision-Making Skills: 15 Crucial Tips

 Let’s say you need to decide whether you should use the last of your vacation days to attend your father’s brother’s nephew’s cousin’s former roommate’s wedding or not.
 Set yourself a specific date to make this decision.

-Not only will it help you organise yourself better, but it will also restrict you from repeatedly jumping from one option to the next.
-As a result, having a virtual deadline will help you reach a conclusion quicker, and it will make you a more effective decision maker.
+Not only will it help you organize yourself better, but it will also restrict you from repeatedly jumping from one option to the next.
+As a result, having a virtual deadline will help you reach a conclusion quicker, and it will make you a more effective decision-maker.

 How many times have you based a decision on a feeling?
 Well, I’m here to tell you that you’re right to do so.
 Intuition is an important element in any decision-making process.
 It’s a combination of past experiences and personal values that affects every decision you make.